zenorocha/wedocs/data/js/configuring-data.md

   </tr>
 </table>

-**path**
+##### path

 A path represents the resource used to store your project data.

-ex:

 ```
 [
   {
-    "path": "/movies/:movieId",
+    "path": "/movies/:movieId"
   },
   {
-    "path": "/fruits/*",
+    "path": "/fruits/*"
   }
 ]
 ```

-**data**
+##### data

 You can create endpoints just for validation, in this case, data is used to finish the request in case you just need a validation or want to store the request in the collection.

-ex:

 ```
 [